PadsterH2012/Instructors/project_instructions/instruction_modules/module_development_implementation.md

 - [ ] Project identity maintained throughout implementation
 - [ ] LLD traceability documented for all implementation decisions
 - [ ] STATUS_README.md updated with Module 8 completion

+**Test Execution Validation**:
+- [ ] Environment validation tests executed and passed (Phase 8.2)
+- [ ] Database tests executed and passed (Phase 8.3)
+- [ ] Component tests executed and passed (Phase 8.4)
+- [ ] Frontend tests executed and passed (Phase 8.5)
+- [ ] Master test suite executed and ALL tests passed (Phase 8.6)
+- [ ] Implementation validation script executed and passed
+- [ ] Test reports generated and reviewed
+- [ ] NO test failures ignored or bypassed

+**Issue Tracking Validation**:
+- [ ] All issues discovered during implementation have been logged in current_issues.md
+- [ ] HIGH priority issues have been resolved or have clear resolution plans
+- [ ] Any workarounds implemented have been logged in current_workarounds.md
+- [ ] Issue tracking files are up-to-date with current status
+- [ ] No untracked issues or workarounds exist

 **Quality Validation**:
 - [ ] All tests pass within Docker environment